Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

   `ASR.NFR=1:ERG-deem_true  PND-∄- NTRᵢ-among:NTR-EXO:NTR-thing`
   `k-  ao= ha- kʰao- ƛı-        ke-   pákı`
   `ACC-DCS-NEG-POSB-PND_PRO:ERG-2:DAT-help`
   *I expect, for none of them, that it's not possible that he/she help you.*
+  ———
+  Here, the affix ⟪**-ïy-**⟫ is the *Nonexistential Determinacy*.
+See [the Determinacy section](determinacy.md) for details.

 • The Instrumental Case marks a noun referring to an instrument used by the referent of the most animate slot of the verb (e.g. the ⟪c-⟫ Ergative Case participant of bivalent and trivalent predicates) for achieving the action described by the current clause.